sorooshhm/birdGame/README.md

 # birdGame
-a simple intresting game with HTML CSS JS
+thsis is a simple and intresting game made with :
+- JS
+- CSS
+- HTml